dtarudji/SOA12cUpgrade/soacs200.md

 - SOA Design Times in JDeveloper for SOA.
 This can be downloaded from https://bit.ly/2STiSVM

 - Upgrade and move SOA Composites - SOACS from OCI Classic to OCI
-- e2e-1201-sample.zip, it's tutorial leads you step by step through building a process order application with Oracle SOA Suite 12c.
-The focus today is to build ONLY validatePayment
+- SOASuite12c_Tutorial.zip, leads you step by step through building a process order application with Oracle SOA Suite 12c.
+The focus today is **to build ONLY** validatePayment
--  Please download this zip file from https://bit.ly/2U60LZo
+-  Please download this zip file from https://bit.ly/2Sm7Xin

 ## Validate Payment: SOA Composites